anderkve/FYS3150/code_examples/omp_parallelization/README.txt

     g++ main_threadsafety.cpp -fopenmp -o main_threadsafety.exe

-- Set the number of threads to use by setting the environment variable OMP_NUM_THREADS, e.g. with the command "export", like this:
+- Set the number of threads to use by setting the environment variable OMP_NUM_THREADS, e.g. with the command "export":

     export OMP_NUM_THREADS=4